ONLINE RETAIL EXPERIENCE FOR AIR CONDITIONERS

 To build these navigational elements, I started by determining what the optimal ranges would be for our customers to shop by room size through an article online explaining how to properly size an air conditioner.
 From this, I calculated how many BTUs were needed to cool per square footage of space, plus 600 BTUs for each additional person in the room.
 Therefore, larger rooms such as living rooms that may hold more people, would need to account for a larger cooling capacity.
 Then, I converted BTUs to square feet by using the official EnergySTAR conversion chart.
 Finally, I validated that the established ranges fell within Architecture Canada’s guideline for standard room sizes for each room type to create to the concept of Shop by Room Size.

-To validate and finalize the descriptive labeling for the Shop by Room Size experience, I conducted a balanced preference test on 6 participants planning to buy an air conditioner this summer.
+To validate and finalize the descriptive labeling for the Shop by Room Size experience, I conducted a moderated, balanced preference test on 6 participants planning to buy an air conditioner this summer.
 The goal of this test was the understand what type of descriptive labeling was most useful to users and make them feel the most confident that their choice would lead them to the right products.

 1. Not all users knew the square footage of their space.